Formally Verified Linear-Time Invertible Lexing: Abstract

 \section{Abstract}

-We present \ZipLex, a verified framework for invertible lexical analysis.
-Unlike past verified lexers that focus only on satisfying the semantics of regular expressions and the maximal munch property, \ZipLex also guarantees that lexing and printing are mutual inverses.
-Our design relies on two sets of ideas: (1) a new abstraction of token sequences that captures the separability of tokens in a sequence while supporting their efficient manipulation, and (2) a combination of verified data structures and optimizations, including Huet's zippers and memoized derivatives, to achieve practical performance.

-We implemented \ZipLex in Scala and verified its correctness, including invertibility, using the Stainless verifier.
-Our evaluation demonstrates that \ZipLex supports realistic applications such as JSON processing and lexers of programming languages.
-In comparison to other verified lexers (which do not enforce invertibility), \ZipLex is $4\times$ slower than Coqlex and two orders of magnitude faster than Verbatim++, showing that verified invertibility can be achieved without prohibitive cost.
+We present \ZipLex, a verified framework for invertible linear-time lexical analysis following the longest match (maximal munch) semantics.
+Unlike past verified lexers that focus only on satisfying the semantics of regular expressions and the longest match property, \ZipLex also guarantees that lexing and printing are mutual inverses.
+Thanks to verified memoization, it also ensures that the lexical analysis of a string is linear in the size of the string.
+Our design and implementation rely on two sets of ideas: (1) a new abstraction of token sequences that captures the separability of tokens in a sequence while supporting their efficient manipulation, and (2) a combination of verified data structures and optimizations, including Huet's zippers and memoization with a standalone verified imperative hash table.
+Our hash table offers competitive performance as shown by our evaluation.
+We implemented and verified \ZipLex using the Stainless deductive verifier for Scala.
+Our evaluation demonstrates that \ZipLex supports realistic applications such as JSON processing and lexers of programming languages, and behaves linearly even in cases that make flex-style approaches quadratic. \ZipLex is two orders of magnitude faster than \vbatim, showing that verified invertibility and linear-time algorithms can be developed without prohibitive cost.
+Compared to Coqlex, \ZipLex also offers linear (instead of quadratic) time lexing, and is the first lexer that comes with invertibility proofs for printing token sequences.